spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 Proof of concept implementation
 ===============================

-A proof of concept of the proposed Payment Building Block has been built.
+A proof of concept of the proposed Payments Interoperability Layer has been built.
 This proof of concept includes the following components:

 1. A demo user interface which simulates an SPP interacting with a Payments Interoperability Layer using a standard interface.